 The government released Federal Acquisition Regulations (FAR) rules associated with small business requirements.
 For this particular change, FAR 19.301-1, FAR 52.219-9 and 13 CFR 125.3 requires all formal solicitations, as well as the purchase orders, have the proper NAICS code and the size standard on each piece of documentation.
 Prior to the work being performed, the small business supplier awarded the purchase order must have a matching NAICS code along with its self-certified size according to the Small Business Administration’s (SBA) size standard in order to be counted as small business.

-The Global Supply Chain Operations organization (GSCO) has identified a comprehensive, but systematic approach to address these rules and is currently working on implementing the solution.
-This solution involves making changes to Exostar, LMP2P and eRFX systems as well as procedures.
-With these changes in place, the systems will help match the NAICS code and sized standard to the work to be performed on the solicitation, quotations and proposals, as well as the purchase order in LMP2P.
-For those individuals not using eRFX or releases a quotation outside of the system, a detailed process will be identified.
-Given the complexity of this effort, it is anticipated for the new process and system changes to be complete by August 2018.
-GSCO will continue to communicate major changes as well as provide education and training resources once the solution is fully executed.
-Since Aeronautics and RMS-Sikorsky are not on the LMP2P system, separate processes are being developed.
+Changes were made to Exostar, LMP2P and eRFX systems as well as procedures to help match the NAICS code and sized standard to the work to be performed.
+These changes include the solicitation, quotations and proposals, as well as the purchase order in LMP2P.
+For those individuals not using eRFX or releases a quotation outside of the system, a detailed process was identified.
+Since Aeronautics and RMS-Sikorsky businesses are not on the LMP2P system, separate processes were developed.